-To modify a CHAP:
+To edit a CHAP:

-- Click the Subsystem is icon in Tree View.
+- 1. Click the Subsystem 📑 icon in Tree View.

-- 2. Click the Administrative Tools ## icon.
+- 2. Click the Administrative Tools 🛃 icon.

-- Click the iSCSI Management 5 icon.
+- 3. Click the iSCSI Management 🛸 icon.

 - 4. Click the CHAP tab in Management View.

-- Click the CHAP name link.
+- 5. Click the CHAP name link.

-- 6. Make changes are required:
+- 6. Make changes as required:

+- Highlight the current name, press the backspace key to erase it, then type a new name.

-- Enter a secret of 12 to 16 characters in the Secret field.
+- Highlight the current secret, press the backspace key to erase it, then type a new secret of 12 to 16 characters.

-- Enter the secret again in the Retype Secret field.
+- Type the new secret again in the Retype Secret field.

+- Change the CHAP type.

+- Peer to peer is one-way authentication.
+Local is bi-directional authentication.

-- Click the Submit button.
+- 7. Click the Submit button.